Office of the Under Secretary of Defense for Personnel and Readiness, DoD.

 b.
 DoD installation access of non-DoD and non-installation personnel is at the discretion of the installation commander.
 Access once provided can be revoked at any time due to military necessity or due to conduct that violates DoD installation rules or policies.

 c.
 No off-base school will be given permanent space or scheduled for regularly recurring time on-base for student counseling.

-Appendix C to Part 68—Addendum for Education Services Between [Name of Educational Institution] and the U.S. Army Back to Top
+Appendix C to Part 68—Addendum for Education Services Between [Name of Educational Institution] and the U.S. Army

 1. Purpose.
 This addendum is between (Name of Educational Institution), hereafter referred to as the “Institution,” and the United States Army.
 The purpose of this agreement is to provide guidelines and procedures for the delivery of educational services to Service members, DoD civilian employees, eligible adult family members, military retirees, and non-DoD personnel not covered in the DoD Voluntary Education Partnership Memorandum of Understanding between the DoD Office of the Under Secretary of Defense for Personnel and Readiness and the Institution.
 This addendum is not to be construed in any way as giving rise to a contractual obligation of the U.S. Army to provide funds to the Institution that would be contrary to Federal law.

 a.
-Army Education Services Officer (ESO): In support of this addendum, the Army ESO shall maintain a continuing liaison with a designated Institution representative and be responsible for inspections and the acceptance of the Institution's services.
+Army Education Services Officer (ESO): In support of this addendum, the Army ESO will maintain a continuing liaison with a designated Institution representative and be responsible for inspections and the acceptance of the Institution's services.
 The ESO will provide assistance to the Institution representative to provide military and Army culture orientation to the Institution personnel.

 b.
 Institutions.
 The Institution will: